Drive with illicit substance in system (drug driving) lawyers

 If it is your first drug driving offence, the police will deal with your case in one of two ways.

 For a second or subsequent drug driving offence, you will very likely receive a court attendance notice requiring you to go to court, where the police will prosecute you.
 Penalties include criminal convictions, fines of up to $3300, and licence disqualification of up to 12 months.
-In this circumstance, your traffic lawyer can argue in court for you to obtain no criminal conviction, no fine, and no licence disqualification.
-We are expert traffic lawyers who achieve those results for clients.
+In this circumstance, your traffic lawyer can argue for a section 10 in court, so you receive no criminal conviction, no fine, and no licence disqualification.